 Mix Magazine Article Archive: Another good collection of on-line articles, if you don’t mind wading through loads of in-line web ads.

-Gearslutz Expert Q&A Archive: Preserved for posterity here are Q&A sessions Gearslutz carried out on their forum with a few dozen big names in production.
+Gearspace Expert Q&A Archive: Preserved for posterity here are Q&A sessions Gearspace carried out on their forum with a few dozen big names in production.
 Although these aren’t as focused as published interviews, they’re nonetheless very revealing, and provide insights into the working methods of some engineers (such as Mike Shipley and Russ Elevado) it’s difficult to find out about from elsewhere.

 Video and podcast interviews are also becoming an increasingly valuable resource.
 Here are some freeware recommendations: